 Adequate fluid and nutritional intake are CRITICAL for proper healing.
 You may not feel hungry after surgery.
 Start with a liquid diet and then progress to a soft foods diet.
-It is essential that you spread your required fluid and nutritional intake evenly throughout the day.
+It is essential that you spread your required fluid and nutritional intake evenly throughout the day to ensure you get everything you need.
 Protein intake is EXTREMELY important for wound healing.
 We recommend consuming between 60-90g of protein.
-Protein shakes, smoothies, and soup are great sources of protein and easy to eat after surgery.
+Protein shakes, smoothies, and soup are convenient and great sources of protein after surgery.
 Limit carbonated beverages and spicy foods that can cause gas and bloating.
-Avoid salty foods which will increase swelling.
+Avoid foods with excessive sodium which will increase swelling.